theyashva/Green_Skill_Project/README.md

 🎗 Acknowledgements
 🙏 Special thanks to:

+TrashNet Dataset :

+The TrashNet dataset is a collection of images designed for garbage image classification using convolutional neural networks (CNNs).
 Dataset Providers – For making the dataset publicly available.

 Open-Source Community – For contributing tools and libraries.